Albert2522/Elasto_mania_game/README.md

 The physical model, such as the elasticity of the bike frame, permits a wide range of tricks to be performed.

-There is some "Stilts mode" which is generally an easy mode.
+There is a some "Stilts mode" which is generally an easy mode.
 This mode helps to accomplish some levels(>10).

 Also user can control Jellyness of the bike using slidebar.
 Usually make bike more "jelly" helps to complete more bumpy maps.

-Using all of these features provides to User the big variety of trick.
+Using all of these features provides to User the big variety of tricks.

 This game contains built-in level-generator, so number of levels is inifinite.